gomidi/midi/README.md

 - [x] no dependencies outside the standard library
 - [x] small modular core packages
 - [x] typed Messages
-- [x] pure Go library (no C, no assembler)

 ## Non-Goals

 - [ ] constructing of MIDI time code messages
 - [ ] Multidimensional Polyphonic Expression (MPE)
 - [ ] dealing with the inner structure of sysex messages
-- [ ] connection to MIDI devices (for this combine it with https://gitlab.com/gomidi/connect)
 - [ ] CLI tools

 ## Usage / Example